What we like:

 What we don’t:

-- Stainless steel cup & fork are basically useless.
+- Stainless steel cup & fork are pretty much useless.

-- The fork, knife, and spoon are cheaply made and unreliable.
+- The fork, knife, and spoon feel flimsy, but do the job.

 The Specs